achiriboga/success_app/README.md

 ## No-gos

 In a future iteration, a more scalable data storage technology will be incorporated by using either Google Firestore or Azure Cosmos.
-Also, with the goal to connect this list to popular calendar solutions—Outlook, Google, iCalendar— a SSO integration will be implemented next.
+Also, with the goal to connect this To-do list to popular calendar solutions—Outlook, Google, iCalendar— a SSO integration will be implemented next.

 In terms of frontend design, Cupertino widgets will be added to the condebase to create iOS-styled app, giving the user the look and feel appropriate for their device.
+Finally, phone notifications—based on due dates— has been added to the backlog.